 If you have an idea for the Liverpool Irish Festival, we would love to hear from you, but before you say “I want..”, “I’m Irish…”or “I have an idea…”, we need answers to the following questions.

-…and, if so, whether you will contribute anything to LIF.
+…and, if so, whether you will contribute anything to the Festival’s coffers for upfronting risk, supporting fundriasing applications, locating venues, promotion, etc.

 Who is it for and how many people?
 You need to tell us how many people you think will engage with your work.
 If you are putting on a gig or performance, how many people would your work most suit?
 We’re not just looking to engage the most people, we want to understand what scale of event you are proposing and how the audience is affected by the nature of the work.
 We also need to understand whether it is appropriate for all ages or whether there is a guidance rating for the work.
 We’re not expecting official ratings, but an understanding of the main audience for your work may help us locate the right space, time and support system for it.
-If it has challenging content, don’t hang back from telling us – we are interested in taking risk, but want to support the work accordingly.
-If it is not – or is wholly – appropriate for children, please state as much.
+If it has challenging content, don’t hang back from telling us; we are interested in taking risk, but want to support the work accordingly.
+If it is not –or is wholly- (in)appropriate for children, please state as much.

 How does the work tie to the theme?
 Content is the supreme ruler!
-We will provide a broad, but interesting and resonant brief.
-We need to know how you aim to respond to or meet it – so tell us how you will or think you already do.
-It might not be obvious (it doesn’t have to be), but in order for us to situate your work, draw it in to thematic strands of any chosen year and truly collaborate with you, it is important you tell us.
+We believe we provide a broad, but interesting and resonant brief.
+We need to know how you aim to respond to or meet it, so tell us how you will or believe you already do.
+It might not be obvious (it doesn’t have to be), but in order for us to locate your work (physically and philosophically), draw it in to thematic strands of any chosen year and truly collaborate with you, it is important you tell us.
 Expect us to be thinking about how we can introduce you to other artists and anchor work together that shares subject matter or offers counter ideas.

 The Festival is not just a badging exercise to assist with promotions.
-It is a producing festival that commits to taking risk, bringing new content to audiences and dynamising interest in Irish contemporary practice, whilst celebrating tradition.
-We are keen to create narratives that draw people in to your work, so thinking about stories that could be issued in advance of the work – such as photo journals and social media stories – that bring audiences closer and drive conversation about aspects of your work, are really important to us.
+It is a curated Festival that commits to taking risk, bringing new content to audiences and dynamising interest in Irish contemporary practice, whilst celebrating tradition.
+We are keen to create narratives that draw people in to your work, so thinking about stories that could be issued in advance of the work -such as photo journals and social media stories- that bring audiences closer and drive conversation about aspects of your work, are really important to us.

 What else can we do with you to generate additional interest?
-Ideas might include: short films, rehearsal diaries, journals, tour essays, photo stories, podcasts and interviews, Q&As following or during your performance or exhibition… We don’t just put things on – we want to drive conversation, tell stories and create interactions with the work.
-How do you help us via the theme or this additional content?
+Ideas might include: short films, rehearsal diaries, journals, tour essays, photo stories, podcasts and interviews, Q&As following or during your performance or exhibition… We don’t just put things on; we drive conversation, tell stories and create interactions with the work.
+How do you help us via the theme or with this additional content?

 The vision is more important than the approach.
 Whilst we will need to establish all of the above, the most important part of your proposal is the vision and core ideals.
 It doesn’t have to look good or have everything dotted and crossed.
 Your approach need only be informal and email based initially.
 Please don’t spend time or money on expensive layouts, elaborate R&D or ‘smoke blowing’.
 A great idea, with an understanding of its needs may take us some time to execute, but it will be heard and if we believe it has merit and can provide audiences with interesting content, we will want to work with you to execute it.
 Be professional, but don’t let fear, complexity or money stand in the way of a good vision.

 Ready?
-So, you’ve got all your answers and bucked yourself up to submit your idea?
+So, you’ve got all your answers and worked yourself up to submit your idea?
 Great.
-Send it to [email protected] Please note that outside festival delivery, LIF only runs a small, part-time team and it may take a little while to come back to you.
-Please be patient – we will do what we can to reply as quickly as we can.
+Send it to our Artistic Director and CEO, Emma Smith, on [email protected] Please note that outside Festival delivery, we only run a small, one-person team and it may take a little while to come back to you.
+Please be patient; we will do what we can to reply as quickly as we can.

 Background information you may find useful